 The asset schedule shall disclose the amount of customer contributions credited to asset balances in its reconciliation of opening to closing asset balances for a regulatory accounting period.

-For the purposes of regulatory reporting, the Urgent Issues Group’s abstract 17, ‘Developer and Customer Contributions in Price Regulated Industries’, is not to be applied.
+For the purposes of regulatory reporting, the Urgent Issues Group’s Interpretation 1017, ‘Developer and Customer Contributions for Connection to a Price Regulated Network’, is not to be applied.

 The regulatory asset base is to be reported net of customer contributions.
 Accordingly, TNSPs must maintain contra accounts to the relevant asset accounts.
 Customer contributions should be recorded in the relevant pro forma statements in the ‘Not allocated’ column associated with the asset to which it has contributed.